-For graduate students with substantial parenting responsibility as a result of childbirth, care of newborn, or a newly adopted child.
-This policy guarantees eligible students a minimal level of accommodation during the transition to parenthood.
+We recognize that some graduate students have substantial parenting responsibility because of childbirth, care of a newborn, or a newly adopted child.
+The LGS Parental Accommodation policy guarantees eligible students a minimal level of accommodation during the transition to parenthood.
 For further details on eligibility requirements and the application procedure, please consult the LGS Parental Accommodation Policy.